-Kevin Conroy's attempt at doing a Big "NO!"here, which isn't helped by how the animation is much more expressive than the voice acting.
+Kevin Conroy's attempt at doing a Big "NO!" in "Two-Face Part 1", which isn't helped by how the animation is much more expressive than the voice acting.

 "Avatar" has a hilarious moment when Batman is in an ancient Egyptian pyramid and has to destroy a demonic, soul-sucking mummy-queen that Ra's al Ghul has summoned.
 He orders Talia to flee with a line that's even funnier than it sounds:

 Batman: Go!
 I'll do what I can to stop that...thing!